 In recent years, however, the voice and influence of stakeholders – such as investors, governments, media, employees and consumers have grown louder.
 They want businesses to be more responsible.
-The sentiment has risen up the board agenda too and is now considered a strategic priority by many companies – helping create and protect organisational value.
+The sentiment has risen up the board agenda too, and is now considered a strategic priority by many companies – helping create and protect organizational value.
 This focus will be even more prevalent as the world recovers from COVID-19.

 In this environment, a successful portfolio is also one that reflects companies’ aspirations.
 Acting responsibly will also bolster all three advantaged portfolio characteristics.

 Additionally, an advantaged portfolio is considered as a system, rather than through its individual components.
 In the case of a diversified extractives company, look at how the combination and relative proportion of commodities work to the business’ advantage.
-As the world continues to decarbonise, there will be a move away from commodities that don’t support a sustainable future, which will drive portfolio changes.
+As the world continues to decarbonize, there will be a move away from commodities that don’t support a sustainable future, which will drive portfolio changes.